 5 tips for mortgage renewal time

 Most mortgages need to be renewed at least once before they’re eventually paid off.
-Unless you have the cash to pay off your balance in your first mortgage term, you’re likely part of the 3.4 million Canadians who are set to renew their mortgage by the first quarter of 2025.
+If you don’t have the funds to pay off your remaining balance after your initial term, you’ll likely join over 2 million Canadians preparing to renew their mortgages in 2025 and 2026.

 With this in mind, it’s more important than ever that mortgage holders understand their options at renewal time, and make a strategic choice to help minimize the impact of potentially higher payments.
 Check out the helpful video below, then read on for more information.